 IBM PC Disk Library

-The summary below is not a complete list of everything in the library, just highlights.
+The summary below is not a complete list of everything in our Disk Manifests, just highlights.
 For some of the disks, we have provided more information about the software, and in some cases, machines that automatically run the software.
-Eventually, everything in the library will be listed here, with links to pages that describe the software in more detail, along with live demonstrations.
+Eventually, everything in the library should be listed here, with links to pages that describe the software in more detail, along with live demonstrations.